H.R. 1368: DOE and NASA Interagency Research Coordination Act

 1

-The bill authorizes the Secretary of Energy and the NASA Administrator to carry out cross-cutting research and development activities between the Department of Energy and NASA, and requires that coordination be set up through memoranda of understanding or other appropriate interagency agreements.
+The bill lets the Secretary of Energy and the NASA Administrator carry out cross-cutting research and development together, and requires them to set the partnership up through memoranda of understanding or other formal interagency agreements.

 2